The Stewardship Trust

 The words, “Stewardship Trust” describe a priceless asset, namely the repository of experience, hard work and achievement represented by the life and work of the men and women who have been awarded the Laureate medal and those who will be honored in the future.
 The value of that asset grows when the Laureates’ experience, commitment and financial resources are invested in selecting and mentoring those who follow in their footsteps.

-With the help of Dr. Edgar B. Hatrick, III, former superintendent of the Loudoun County Public School (LCPS) and his colleagues, the Loudoun Laurels Foundation has formalized the investment of its Laureates’ time and talents by seeking out students with great potential who may not otherwise have been recognized or supported, and helping them.
+With the help of Dr. Edgar B. Hatrick, III, former superintendent of the Loudoun County Public School (LCPS) and his colleagues, the Loudoun Laurels Foundation has formalized the investment of its Laureates’ time and talents by seeking out students with great potential who may not otherwise have been recognized or supported and helping them.

-CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission, and is designed to meet the specific needs of minority and first-generation college students.
+CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission and is designed to meet the specific needs of minority and first-generation college students.
 AVID is a national program targeting students in the academic middle who have the desire to go to college and the willingness to work hard in rigorous high school courses.

-Since 2013, the Loudoun Laurels Foundation has awarded $800,000 in the aggregate in scholarship funds to 20 LCPS high school students in the academic middle who are first generation college attendees and whose potential for success has been demonstrated by hard work and personal sacrifice.
-By the end of the academic year in June 2019, 94% of the scholarship recipients had either graduated from college or were currently enrolled.
-Of the 20 students who have received Loudoun Laurels Stewardship Trust scholarships since the inception of the program, six have graduated, one is no longer enrolled and 13 are successfully pursuing their college careers, two will enter college in the fall of 2021, and one is no longer enrolled.
+Since 2013, the Loudoun Laurels Foundation has awarded $880,000 in the aggregate in scholarship funds to 22 LCPS high school students who are the first in their families to attend college and whose potential for success has been demonstrated by hard work and personal sacrifice.
+By the end of the academic year in May 2021, 94% of the Loudoun Laurels Scholars had either graduated from college or were currently enrolled.
+Of the 23 students who have received Loudoun Laurels Stewardship Trust scholarships since the inception of the program, 13 have graduated, seven are successfully pursuing their college careers, two will enter college in the fall of 2021, and one is no longer enrolled.

-In July 2019, the Loudoun Laurels Foundation received $500,000 from generous donors to establish an endowment that will ensure the long-term future of its scholarship program.
+In July 2019, the Loudoun Laurels Foundation received more than $500,000 from generous donors to establish an endowment that will ensure the long-term future of its scholarship program.
 The Foundation is currently seeking corporations, foundations and individuals to become contributors to its endowment, thereby enabling us to increase the number of four-year scholarships awarded each year to deserving students who, without these scholarships, may not have the opportunity to attend college.